japaneseTemmie/backup-tool/README.md

 ```
 /path/to/my/source -> /path/to/my/destination
-/other/path/ -> /other/destination/ # add other rules
+/other/path/ -> /other/destination/
 ```

+Source paths must exist and be a folder.
+Single-file backups are not supported.

 Then `python3 main.py`.
-Remember to add `sudo` for root-protected files.
+Add `sudo` for root-protected files.